Celebrate Valentine’s Day With Our Favorite TV Couples

 Bob and Linda, Bob’s Burgers

 Sometimes complete opposites just work, and it’s no different with this couple.
 While Linda (John Roberts) is bubbly and outspoken, Bob (H. Jon Benjamin) is introverted and grumpy.
 They show their deep love for each other through their differences; Bob joins Linda on her crazy theatric escapades while Linda buys Bob a vintage bacon weight.
-The partners in crime are an example for marriages everywhere.
+The partners in crime are an example of marriages everywhere.

 These various and widely known TV couples show audiences that love comes in many forms.
 Through all of the chaos, there is a chance of a “happily ever after.”